Women's Tennis at Smith

 LAST SMITH WIN

-The Pioneers outlasted Babson, 5-4, in a NEWMAC Tournament quarterfinal match on October 28, 2006, in Norton, Mass.
+The Pioneers outlasted Babson, 5-4, in the NEWMAC quarterfinals on October 28, 2006, in Norton, Mass.

 SCOUTING THE PIONEERS